28left/descriptive_set_theory/_sources/projective.md

 We have seen that the Borel sets of finite order correspond to the sets definable (from parameters) by formulas using only number quantifiers (**arithmetical formulas**).
 A similar relation holds between projective sets and sets definable by formulas using both number and function quantifiers.
 In fact, the way we defined the projective hierarchy makes this easy to see.

-Historically, however, the topological approach and the definability approach happened separably, the former devised by the Russian school of Souslin, Lusin, and others, while the effective approach was pursued by Kleene.
-Kleene named the sets definable over second order arithmetic the *analytical* sets, which to this day is a source of much confusion.
+Historically, however, the topological approach and the definability approach happened separately, the former devised by the Russian school of Souslin, Lusin, and others, while the effective approach was pursued by Kleene.
+Kleene named the sets in his effective hierarchy *analytical* sets, which to this day is a source of much confusion.

 ```{prf:definition} Kleene
 :label: def-analytical-hierarchy